Table of Contents[Hide][Show]

 Serums are aqueous-based substances with activated ingredients meant to target different skin care concerns depending on the concentration of particular ingredients in the products.
 They also are known to be hydrators, as opposed to being moisturizers for your skin.

 Typically, you would apply your serum to your skin after cleansing and before moisturizing.
 Serums are extremely lightweight, meaning they are easily absorbed into the skin and won’t leave your skin feeling greasy.
-Read on to learn how to best apply your serum in daily skin care rituals.

 - Pick your carrier oil